Rawnak003/Maintenance-Genie/terms-and-conditions.md

 ## 3. Account Deletion

-You may request deletion of your account and associated data at any time by emailing **admin@biglickenterprises.com**.
+You may request deletion of your account and associated data at any time by acount deletion feature within the application.
 We will process verified deletion requests within 30 days.
-An in-app account deletion option is planned for a future update.
 See our Privacy Policy for details on what data is deleted and what may be retained for legal purposes.

 ---